1newstar/OracleScripts/Docs/sources/SOP_StagingDatabaseRefreshFromLive.rst

 In addition, by using the daily dumps, we avoid the possibility of any impact on the production server as there would normally be around 7 RMAN sessions logged in and working to varying degrees of intensity, on the production database had we run a ``duplicate from active database``.

+    **Warning**: You must be aware that during the copying of the data files, the auxiliary database must have block change tracking disabled.
+If you don't do this, a bug in Oracle will trash the auxiliary database.

 Process Outline
 ===============